GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 - Run a specific example in module `net-vpc`:
   - `pytest -k 'modules and dns and private'`
   - `pytest -v 'tests/examples/test_plan.py::test_example[modules/dns:Private Zone]'`
-- Run tests for all blueprints expect those under the gke directory:
+- Run tests for all blueprints except those under the gke directory:
   - `pytest -k 'blueprints and not gke'`

 Tip: you can use `pytest --collect-only` to fine tune your selection query without actually running the tests.
 Once you find the expression matching your desired tests, remove the `collect-only` flag.